cdinger/activerecord-peoplesoft_models/README.md

 ## Tests

-Run `bundle exec rake test` to run the test suite.
+`bundle exec rake test` runs the test suite.
 By default, tests that need to hit a database run in an in-memory sqlite3 database.

-`bundle exec rake test`

 You can optionally define other connections in `test/config/database.yml` and use them by referencing a connection in the `DATABASE` environment variable.